Mexican Street Corn Casserole (with Chicken)

 – Lindsay

-For this recipe, I wanted a fresher take on a traditional corn casserole, so I leaned on the flavors of Mexican street corn (just like my street corn pasta salad), then swapped out some of the mayonnaise for Greek yogurt or sour cream, adding a boost of protein without sacrificing any flavor.
+For this recipe, I wanted a fresher take on a traditional corn casserole, so I leaned on the flavors of Mexican street corn (just like my street corn chicken pasta salad), then swapped out some of the mayonnaise for Greek yogurt or sour cream, adding a boost of protein without sacrificing any flavor.
+I also wanted this casserole to be a hearty main dish, like my family-favorite creamy spinach artichoke casserole, so I added pre-cooked chicken to give it a boost of protein and make it a true dump-and-bake meal.

 It just takes 5 minutes to mix all the ingredients together (no chopping or sautéing involved!), then simply add to a baking dish, top with additional cheese and chili powder, and pop into the oven.
+And for a similar weeknight casserole with bold Mexican flavors, my chicken fajita casserole uses the same dump-and-bake method with a completely different flavor profile.

-Welcome to My Kitchen!
-Let’s Make Mexican Street Corn Casserole
+Welcome to My Kitchen, Let’s Make Mexican Street Corn Casserole

-Mexican Street Corn Casserole (with Chicken!)
+Mexican Street Corn Casserole (with Chicken)

 Ingredients

-- 1 cup whole Greek yogurt, or sour cream
+- 1 cup whole Greek yogurt (or sour cream)

 - ⅓ cup mayonnaise